wearetriple/dotnet-defaults/Patterns/Readme.md

 # Readme

-Every project *must* have a README.md in its root, in order to help following developers getting started with the project.
-It *must* clearly describe what the project is, how to get it running locally, and what tool dependencies it has.
-If the project has some special requirements or quircks, the README.md *must* document those and how to deal with them.
-A developer *should* be able to get started with the project without external help.
+To help following developers getting started with the project every project should have a README.md at the root.
+It should describe what the project is, how to get it running locally, and what tool dependencies it has.
+If the project has unusual requirements or quirks, put them in the README.md.
+Ideally A developer should be able to get started with the project with just the information in there.

-If you encounter a project that has no README.md, you *must* start with this document.
+If you encounter a project that has no README.md, you should make one right away.
-A good start would be the template below:
+A good start would be filling in the template below.
+It also contains some examples on how to generate diagrams in markdown.

 ``` markdown
 # Project Title